 My new favorite grain bill uses flaked oats AND golden naked oats.
 Golden naked oats are great for adding creaminess, mouthfeel, and silky head retention.
-Absolutely one of the favorite additions to my recipes (shout out to my man Nick for turning me on to this).
+Absolutely one of my favorite additions to my recipes (shout out to my man Nick for turning me on to this).

 My Advice: Don’t be afraid to boost your flaked oat bill to 20%+ of the total grain bill.
 If you have a traditional sparge system then you should include rice hulls to help avoid a stuck sparge.
 Don’t let anyone tell you how hazy or not-so-hazy your beer should be.
 Follow your heart (and your eyes).
 Experiment with golden promise or Pilsner malt in place of 2 row.

 I’ve received different advice from other commercial breweries, which was to mash higher (154-156°F) for a sweeter fuller body.
 Mash temps are honestly a matter of preference and the overall result you’re looking to get.
 I don’t think one way is any more right than the other.
 In general, I like to shoot for a final gravity of around 1.017-1.020.
 This will give you the subtle sweetness and softness you need to accentuate the juice character.
 It’s also important to understand yeast attenuation and how yeast selection will impact final gravity.
 Grain bill selection will also impact body and final gravity.

 My Advice: Mash in the 148-150°F range for a drier crisper finish.
 If you want fuller bodied with a softer, sweeter finish, mash higher in the 154-156°F range (my personal preference).